Charlotte and George sing and dance along at Coronation Concert

 The princess was wearing a white dress with frilled Peter Pan collar and bow but later put on a white coat over the top, while George was in a suit and tie just like William.

-Charlotte was seen singing “bring me a higher love” to rock ‘n’ roll star Steve Winwood’s performance of Higher Love.
+Charlotte was seen singing “bring me a higher love” to Steve Winwood’s performance of Higher Love.

 Five-year-old Prince Louis was not at the concert, with the late-night show starting past his bedtime.